-State of Georgia, "Georgia Constitution of 1877" (1877).
+State of Georgia, "Georgia Constitution of 1877 as amended through 1941" (1877).
 Current and Historical Georgia Constitutions & Related Materials.
-3.

-https://digitalcommons.law.uga.edu/ga_constitutions/3
+10. https://digitalcommons.law.uga.edu/ga\constitutions/10

 This Article is brought to you for free and open access by the Alexander Campbell King Law Library at Digital Commons @ University of Georgia School of Law.
 It has been accepted for inclusion in Current and Historical Georgia Constitutions & Related Materials by an authorized administrator of Digital Commons @ University of Georgia School of Law.
 Please share how you have benefited from this access For more information, please contact tstriepe@uga.edu.